 - Private land owners have a very important role to play in species recovery.
 You may be eligible for stewardship programs that support the protection and recovery of species at risk and their habitats.

-- Bird Studies Canada is working to advance the understanding, appreciation and conservation of wild birds and their habitat in Ontario and elsewhere.
-For more information on how you can help, visit: www.bsc-eoc.org.
+- Birds Canada is working to advance the understanding, appreciation and conservation of wild birds and their habitat in Ontario and elsewhere.

 - As with all wildlife, don’t disturb or harass the birds or nesting sites.
 Be respectful and observe from a distance.

 - Report any illegal activity related to plants and wildlife to

 For more on how you can help, visit Birds Canada.

 - At Long Point, Ontario, inner bay cattail marshes are used as night-time roosting sites by many bank swallows as they fly south for the winter.